gigasquid/gigasquid.github.io/source/_posts/2014-02-01-hitchhikers-guide-to-clojure.markdown

 Amy's time traveling friend, Frank, is due to appear on the scene momentarily to reveal that the whole world is really made of Clojure [Datomic](http://www.datomic.com/) datoms.
-Furthermore a transaction is going to be evaluated which will retract all the facts on EVERYTHING.
+Furthermore a transaction is going to be evaluated soon, which will retract all the facts on EVERYTHING.
 The practical effect of this will be that nothing will have an attributes.
 A world without any attributes at all would be quite boring and for all purposes, be non-existent.
 Luckily for Amy, Frank is a Datomic Time